Black & White (2008 Hindi film)

 Black & White is a 2008 Indian crime thriller film co-produced and directed by Subhash Ghai.
 The film stars Anil Kapoor, Anurag Sinha, Shefali Shah, and Aditi Sharma.
-The film explores the life of an Afghan suicide bomber who is sent on a mission on Indian Independence Day.

-Upon release, the film received wide critical acclaim, and was premiered at the International Film Festivals of Pune and Delhi.
+The film explores the life of an Afghan suicide bomber, played by Anurag Sinha, who is sent on a mission on Indian Independence Day.
+It was said to be based on the 2005 American movie The War Within but Ghai himself says that the inspiration was instead another Hollywood movie, released earlier in 1997, The Devil's Own.
+Upon release, the film received wide critical acclaim along with a nomination for Best Debut (Male) for Anurag Sinha at the 54th Filmfare Awards.
+The film premiered at the International Film Festivals of Pune and Delhi.

 Plot

 Rajan Mathur (Anil Kapoor) is an Urdu professor who lives in Chandni Chowk district in New Delhi, with his wife Roma Mathur (Shefali Shah), who is a social activist and feminist, and their young daughter.

 Professor Mathur meets Numair Qazi (Anurag Sinha), who informs him that he is a victim of communal riots in Gujarat.
 He is actually a suicide bomber of an Islamic fundamentalist group who has been ordered to set off a bomb near Red Fort during the Independence day celebrations.

 Numair wins the trust of the professor and his wife.
 While assisting Numair to get an entry pass for the celebrations at Red Fort, Professor Mathur introduces him to people living in harmony in Chandni Chowk regardless of faith.

 Numair is no longer sure if he should carry out the orders of his superiors or not.
 Although he is a deep-rooted fundamentalist, he sees this area as colourful and loving.
 There is no black and white.
 Nonetheless, he goes forward to accomplish his mission.